pierreyoda/newstackwhodis/src/routes/blog/hncli-2-architecture/+page.svelte.md

     client: HnClient, // our API client
     app: App, // our Application, see below
     /// Components registry.
-    components: HashMap<UiComponentId, ComponentWrapper>, // more details later, and a Component wrapper FYI is just for elapsed "ticks" tracking
+    components: HashMap<UiComponentId, ComponentWrapper>, // more details later, and a ComponentWrapper FYI is mainly for elapsed "ticks" tracking
 }
 ```

 At initialization, the config is loaded from persistent storage (more later).

 Then comes the setup, which spawns the user events handling thread which also sends the "ticks".
-The multi-threading primitive I've used is the [mpsc](https://doc.rust-lang.org/std/sync/mpsc/) from the standard library, which is - you knew or maybe guessed - a Multi-Producer, Single-Consumer FIFO queue.
-Since I use crossterm, we retrieve the user events to send to the main thread by polling.
+The multi-threading communication primitive I've used is the [mpsc](https://doc.rust-lang.org/std/sync/mpsc/) from the standard library, which is - you knew or maybe guessed - a Multi-Producer, Single-Consumer FIFO queue.
+Since I use `crossterm`, we retrieve the user events to send to the main thread by polling.
 All Components are then registered, which boils down to inserting a new instance of each into a HashMap with a globally unique ID as a key, for `O(1)` access.
 I chose a tick to be 100 milliseconds, and actual precision is by design more than enough for hncli's needs - refreshing the comments every couple of minutes for instance.

 The UI loop of the application, ran in the main thread, looks like this after some cuts and annotations made here in [the code](https://github.com/pierreyoda/hncli/blob/main/src/ui.rs) for clarity: